wose/EyeTER/README.md

-EyeTER - Eye The Evil Rauhfasertapete
+EyeTER - Eye The Evil Raufasertapete
 =====================================

 EyeTER will provide an environment to prototype computer vision functions using